 I would pop out for lunch or dinner, but hurry back to the office.
 I would pop out to crack a joke with the children, but hurry back to the office.
 I would pop out for a refresher to throw some washers.
 That it was in the middle of the summer made it seem all the more oppressive.
 I could not bear to be out long in the heat.
 And so back into the office.

-It didn’t help that I tried to take a 16-week biblical Greek course in 5 weeks at the same time.
-My goal was to scratch a ten-year-old itch–the one that I entertained each year: Go back to graduate school.
+It didn’t help I tried to take a 16-week biblical Greek course in 5 weeks at the same time.
+My goal was to scratch a ten-year-old itch–the one I entertained each year: Go back to graduate school.
 Get the credential.
 The BA is not enough.

-Yet that course ate me alive.
+Yet the course ate me alive.
 And I’m certain my family thought I would eat them alive.
 In just two-and-a-half weeks I barely passed three quizzes and an exam.
 My professor said while those grades were passing–those were the easy tests.
 The real work lay ahead.

 Mind you, this was not for a lack of trying.
 I would spend 17 hours over the weekend studying.
 No children.
 No wife.
 No fun.
 We refer to it as the black days of biblical Greek.
 I made a very tough, but wise, decision to quit.